routegy/routegy-docs/app/docs/how-to/capture-hot-cold-requests.md

 ### Hot/Cold

-This schema snippet would capture a mutually exclusive choice for whether it is too hot or cold.
+This pattern snippet would capture a mutually exclusive choice for whether it is too hot or cold.

 ```yaml
 type: object